We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 That barely scratches the surface.
 Their privacy page includes a dozen other kinds of information they gather, plus a half dozen ways to get it that go beyond accepting the information you provide.

 The rest of their page also goes into detail about the various situations in which they can share your personal information, including the catch-all: “with your consent.”

 Note that simply checking yes on a random terms and conditions update could easily constitute giving consent.

-All in all, Credit Karma is a great resource to get an educational score.
-Just make sure you’re well aware of the privacy implications when you sign up for their services.
+All in all, Credit Karma is a great resource to get some of your credit scores for free.
+Just make sure you’re well aware of their privacy implications when you sign up for their services.